Creating a white stain by using chalk paint makes for a simple application and beautiful look…without all the mess!

 You don’t have to be too perfect here, you just want the white stain to sink into the wood some before you wipe.

-This wood had so much of it’s own color, I was getting more of a “pickled” look which is fine, but not what I was after.
+This wood had so much of its own color, I was getting more of a “pickled” look which is fine, but not what I was after.

 So I let that dry and then I applied another coat.